 OpenAI Codex CLI

-- Full Auto: Complete autonomy
+- Full Auto: complete autonomy inside the Docker sandbox

 Google Gemini CLI

-- Configurable trusted folders
+- Configurable trusted folders (path-based allow-list)

 - Sandboxing support for safe execution